Alphabetical Listing

 PHOTOCOPYING TIP:

-Save money in the
+Save money in

-can get a ream of this paper at any office supply store, such as
+extra-white paper.
+You can get a ream of this paper at any

-Staples.
-This paper is much brighter, stronger, and opaque than
+brighter, stronger, and opaque than standard paper, which makes

-standard paper, which makes it much more suitable for storage in your
+it much more suitable for storage in your music library for

-than single sided copies onto standard paper.
+sided copies onto standard paper.

-Download the latest
+TROUBLE?
+Download the latest version

-version of Adobe Reader:
+of Adobe Reader: